isomerpages/pmo-nccs/media/speeches/_posts/2025-11-11-post-Remarks by Singapore's Ambassador for Climate Action at Beat the Heat Launch Press Conference.md

 </p>
 <p>Excellencies, colleagues and friends from the media,</p>
 <p>I would like to commend Brazil and UNEP for convening this vital initiative
-and for the launch of the Global Cooling Watch report.
+and for the launch of the <em>Global Cooling Watch </em>report.
 Today’s moment underlines that heat is no longer a local nuisance—it is a systemic, long-term risk with regional and global consequences.</p>
 <p>Singapore is a small, densely urbanised island, but our experience points
 to a universal truth: rising heat undermines public health, productivity, supply chains and critical infrastructure — and its impacts are felt across